-- 12. FHDC's pay framework was implemented in 2007 and is based on: - Local pay determination for 'all other employees who are not Chief Officers', including those Assistant Directors who hold statutory positions; and - With effect from September 2015, local pay determination for Chief Officers who are either designated as a Chief Executive or Director.
+- 12. FHDC's pay framework was implemented in 2007 and is based on: - Local pay determination for 'all other employees who are not Chief Officers', including those Assistant Directors who hold statutory positionsand (from September 2023) also includes Directors and the Chief Executive.; and - With effect from September 2015, local pay determination for Chief Officers who are either designated as a Chief Executive or Director.
 The pay for this small group of staff will be determined by the Personnel Committee with external independent advice. - 13.
 FHDC's pay grades are locally determined taking into account national guidance, with the grade for each role being determined by a consistent job evaluation process.
-This followed a national requirement for all Local Authorities and other public sector employers to review their pay and grading frameworks to ensure fair and consistent practice for different groups of workers with the same employer. - 14.
-As part of this, FHDC determined a local pay framework and the overall number of grades is 11, grade B being the lowest and grade L the highest.
+This followed a national requirement for all Local Authorities and other public sector employers to review their pay and grading frameworks to ensure fair and consistent practice for different groups of workers with the same employer.

+- 14. As part of this, FHDC determined a local pay framework and the overall number of grades is 11, grade B being the lowest and grade L the highest.
 Grade A on the pay framework was removed as part of the pay negotiations for April 2020.
 Grade L was introduced during the 2019-20 financial year following a benchmarking exercise with approval from Personnel Committee.
 Each employee (with the exception of the Chief Executive and Directors) will be on one of the 11 grades based on the job evaluation of their role.
-Employees can progress to the salary range maximum of their grade by annual progression unless formal performance interventions are in place.

-- 15. Terms and conditions of employment, including the pay framework, are determined by Personnel Committee.
+Employees can progress to the salary range maximum of their grade by annual progression unless formal performance interventions are in place. - 15.
+Terms and conditions of employment, including the pay framework, are determined by Personnel Committee.
 The Personnel Committee comprises elected Councillors and is formed in accordance with the rules governing proportionality. - 16.
 Pay awards are considered annually by the Joint Staff Consultative Panel for all employees, with the exception of the Chief Executive and Directors, unless otherwise by agreement.
 These are developed using local pay determination in negotiation with the local Trades Unions and staff representatives.
-The last pay award was made at April 2021 with the next due to be implemented from 1 April 2022.
+The last pay award was made at April 2023 with the next due to be implemented from 1 April 20243. (subject to negotiation).

-The current salary scale applicable from April 2021 can be seen at Appendix 1 which also shows the agreed pay awards for April 2022 and April 2023.
+The current salary scale applicable from April 2023 can be seen at Appendix 1 which also shows the agreed pay award for April 2023 however at the time of reviewing this statement, Unison have requested to renegotiate the 2% pay award for April 2023 in light of the current cost of living increases.

 - 17. FHDC will be transparent on pay rises including the publication, on the Council's website, of any above inflation pay rises. - 18.
-The pay for the Chief Executive and Director roles is subject to local pay negotiation and following a benchmarking exercise undertaken by an external advisor during early 2019 the Personnel Committee approved new pay scales for these roles in June 2019.
+The pay for the Chief Executive and Director roles is subject to local pay negotiation and following a benchmarking exercise undertaken by an external advisor during early 20192023 the Personnel Committee approved new pay scales for these roles in June 2019September 2023.